algo-1/ciphers/README.md

-# ciphers
 # Ciphers
-Caesar and Substitution Ciphers
+Using OOP I implemented a Caesar cipher and a Substitution cipher.
-I implemented both ciphers using OOP.
 Both classes have methods that can a.) encrypt text and b.) decrypt encrypted text.